How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 Cleaning your smokestack

-To clean your smokestack, remove the cap from the top of the stack and detach it from the grill if possible.
-Brushing in a downward motion, use a chimney brush or a long, flexible brush to scrape off any residue or ash buildup from the inside walls of the stack.
+To clean your smokestack, remove the cap from the top of the stack and, if possible, detach it from the grill.
+Brushing downward, use a chimney brush or a long, flexible brush to scrape off any residue or ash buildup from the inside walls of the stack.

 Next, use a rag or paper towel to remove any remaining residue.
 If you notice stubborn buildup that won't come off with a brush, you can use a shop vac to suck out the debris.